nicolasguarini/milechain/README.md

 If you deploy to a testnet or mainnet, you can verify it if you get an API Key from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
 You can pop it into your .env file as seen in the .env.example.

-In it's current state, if you have your api key set, it will auto verify goerli contracts!
+In it's current state, if you have your api key set, it will auto verify your contracts!

 However, you can manual verify with: